The name Lou Gehrig evokes so many different thoughts — his streak, his speech, his bravery.

 If you’re hunting for a 1934 Goudey or a signed baseball, you will pay handsomely for either item.
 But, if you’re OK with more obscure items, there’s more Larrupin’ Lou memorabilia to be had than you’d think.

 Lou was active from 1923-1939.
 His career missed tobacco cards and ended before the appearance of pre-war issues in the late 30s and early 40s.
-His only mainstream issues – 1933 and 1934 Goudey – cost hundreds if not thousands of dollars.
+His only mainstream issues – 1933 and 1934 Goudey – are easily attainable but still not cheap.
+If you compare pricing and overall eye appeal, you can find a nice-looking card for under $1,000.

-Affordable alternatives include an assortment of strip cards like this great looking W517, as well as various Exhibit cards, but an even more reasonable option are the Wheaties cards of the mid-1930s.
+Affordable alternatives include an assortment of strip cards like the W517 strip card, but an even more reasonable option are the Wheaties cards of the mid-1930s.
 Great color, graphics and price are a decent trade for weird sizes.
-Wheaties issues, depending on rarity, can consistently be had for right around $140-$160.
+While their popularity has increased, you can still find lower grade Gehrig Wheaties cards from the 1930s for $200-$500.

 Like all things Gehrig, if it has his likeness on it, sellers and collectors both assume it’s valuable.
 Case and point are magazines with Gehrig on the cover.
 Sellers ask for the moon, but if you’re patient there are many affordable examples of Gehrig’s mug on a mag.